ulinnuhaha/truku_translation/1-directional translation/README.md

 * mT5+MLM

 ## Run the pre-preprocessing stage to create pre-processed data
-Before we perform the 1-directional translation model, we need to prepare training, evaluation, and testing data.
+Before we perform the fine-tuning process of the 1-directional translation model, we need to prepare training, evaluation, and testing data.
 To implement the preprocessing step, you can run the `pre-processing.py` script.

 ## Run mT5-standard (Google's mT5-small)
 To perform the pre-training process of the translation model based on mT5, we fine-tune Google's mT5-small to our translation model.
 You can run the `mt5_train.py` script as the following command: